-Nowadays, it seems that we can find any type of cuisine anywhere in our home countries.
-When it comes to travelling, some do for sports, some for art or philanthropy.
-But most of us still globetrot for food.
+Nowadays, it seems that we can find any cuisine anywhere in our home countries.
+When it comes to travelling, some travel for sports, some for art or philanthropy, but most of us still globetrot for food.
 So how do you know when you’re a foodie-traveller?
 You know you’re a foodie-traveller when…

 Dare to be different